alyakin314/alyakin314.github.io/index.md

 a career in ~~emergency medicine~~ ~~critical care~~ ~~anesthesiology~~ ~~neurosurgery~~ ~~cardiac surgery~~ neurosurgery.

-Research-wise, I am curious about
-1. artificial intelligence, and why might neural networks have some already,
-2. human intelligence, and why I might not have any still.

-Most of my recent work has been on Large Language Models (LLMs), after they became cool My research interests outside of LLMs&Neurosurgery include statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools, among other intersections of statistics and medicine.

-Every math answer I give you is always up to a sign/inverse/reciprocal/transpose/etc. Constants are overrated.

 **Road So Far**

 I graduated from Johns Hopkins University with a [BS in Computer Science](https://alyakin314.github.io/assets/papers/Alyakin_Motif_Discovery_in_the_Irregulary_Sampled_Time_Series_Data.pdf)